KLTY: History of 94.9 FM

 In 1960, Gordon and Marti ended their partnership; Marti continued Marti Electronics, Inc. and Gordon, the AM and FM.
 In the mid sixties KCLE (AM) was sold to Earle Fletcher (manager of KXOL Ft.
 Worth and concurrently owner of KBAN Bowie).
 Gordon flipped the FM to KFAD, with an underground/progressive rock format.
 Notables included Jon Dillon (now at KZPS), writer Phillip Cook, Dave Thomas and Joe Nick Patoski (later the senior editor of Texas Monthly magazine.

 On January 1, 1972, Dick Osburn took ownership of the station, and reimaged it as KAMC ("K-Mac") while continuing the underground music format.
 By 1974, the format flipped to "Progressive Country" when former KFAD talent Biff Big Johnson convinced Dick Osburn and Program Director Ken Bateman to mix country and rock with a show called "The Country Sunday".
 It worked so well that the station dropped the underground rock and became the first 24-hour Progressive Country station in America.
 Biff had been the first jock when KSCS went Country the year before.
 KAMC was the only station in Dallas - Ft.
 Worth to play Outlaw Country artists like Willie Nelson and Waylon Jennings.
 A notable employee of KAMC was Bill Merrill, who did play-by-play for the Texas Rangers.

 On June 19, 1976, with the station now licensed to Arlington, it was sold to Jimmy Swaggart Ministries and became KWJS (the Word of Jimmy Swaggart) and to new KJIM calls in 1984.
-(The KJIM calls were resurrected from KJIM-870 AM, who used them from 1957–1984.)
+(The KJIM calls were resurrected from KJIM-870 AM, who used them from 1957 to 1984.)

-After the first incarnation of KLTY (1985–86) and then KHYI (1986-91) (which aired a Top 40 format, first as "Y95", then "Power 95"), 94.9 was home to KODZ "Oldies 94.9", starting on October 28, 1991.
+After the first incarnation of KLTY (1985–86) and then KHYI (1986–91) (which aired a Top 40 format, first as "Y95", then "Power 95"), 94.9 was home to KODZ "Oldies 94.9", starting on October 28, 1991.
 After one year, it flipped to classic country as KSNN "Sunny 95" at 12:11 p.m. on October 12, 1992.
 It then flipped to KEWS - "The First All-News FM Station in America, Made in Texas" on February 27, 1996.
-Religious talker KWRD was established at 94.9 on January 11, 1997 after a trade with KEWS-FM.
+Religious talker KWRD was established at 94.9 on January 11, 1997, after a trade with KEWS-FM.
 As a result of the trade, KDFX-1190 AM became KWRD-FM, while KEWS-FM became KOOO-1190 AM.